Feedback

 360 degree feedback involves gathering or comparing feedback on an individuals leadership practice, from others who are above them, alongside them and in less senior roles in their organisation (sometimes externally).

-Often the process is based around a relatively straight forward questionnaire: one version (self rating) that the manager completes him / herself and another version (others ratings) that is distributed to colleagues at different levels in the organisation.
+Often the process is based around a relatively straight forward questionnaire: one version (self rating) that the manager completes themselves and another version (others ratings) that is distributed to colleagues at different levels in the organisation.

 The anonymous results are then compared and differences in perceptions between the individuals self ratings and the ratings given by others is used to inform development conversations and activities.
-Often at the University, the process is done not by a questionnaire but by a skilled exec-level coach who telephones / meets the key colleagues and gathers the feedback face to face.
+The process can also be a skilled exec-level coach who telephones / meets the key colleagues and gathers the feedback face to face.
 The summarised feedback is then collated and shared face to face with the manager.

 The manager selects their own colleagues and asks their permission to be sent questionnaires / be interviewed.
 Confidentiality is paramount and all feedback is themed and anonymous.